-Razer's fledgling mobile business loses its leader and former Nextbit CEO
+Razer's fledgling mobile business loses its leader and former Nextbit CEO1

 While no official sales numbers were ever released for the company’s rookie mobile device effort, the recent launch of a decently upgraded Razer Phone 2 suggests the first model was at the very least moderately successful.

 But apparently, that wasn’t enough to motivate Tom Moss, Nextbit’s former CEO and co-founder.
 Moss was hired to run Razer’s Mobile Business Unit when Nextbit’s acquisition closed, with an extensive list of responsibilities under his belt that included leading both the mobile hardware and software departments of Razer, as well as coordinating the “overall mobile gaming/mobile esports strategy.”

 In those roles, Razer’s Senior Vice President clearly derived inspiration from the Nextbit Robin in designing the blocky Razer Phone line, while also capturing our imagination with an extremely ambitious Project Linda concept that’s yet to commercially materialize.

 No idea if that will ever happen, but if it does, someone else is going to be responsible for its final execution, as Tom Moss has officially left Razer for a COO position at Skydio.
 If you’re not familiar with the 2014-founded company, Moss says you will be soon enough, as it intends to revolutionize “dumb” drones by turning them into full-fledged “flying computers.”

 Tom Moss strongly believes autonomous drones are the tech industry’s next big thing, and we might know what he’s talking about, having worked at Google in the early days of Android as a leader of the global Android Business Development and Strategic Partnerships teams.